2021 Annual Meeting of the Membership

 Why Should You Attend?

 Similar to a shareholders meeting, the annual meeting is attended by members who have a “share” in the cooperative.
+Members are invited to meet those who serve them, visit with other members and ask questions.
 Each annual meeting, management presents updates on cooperative performance and the membership elects board members.
 Board members review the operations of the cooperative, present membership desires and guide the implementation of those recommendations.
 When we say member owned and operated, we mean it!